hi-im-yan/Init_Repo_Automation------Outdated/README.txt

 4. Run:
    4.1 (On Git Bash) sh create_repo.sh <Project_name> (This step is going to depend on your console choice.
 Search on google how to run .sh files on your console.)
    4.2 That's it.

+Pros:
+   1. No need to open GitHub
+   2. No need to log on GitHub
+   3. No need to create repository on GitHub
+   4. No need to create a project folder on file explorer
+   5. No need to open your IDE
+   6. No need to "git init", "git remote add", etc
+   7. You just need to open console and run 1 one command line